jschnab/systems_design/url_shortening/README.md

 on databases or tables will create them.

 The tables `users` needs to be indexed by `user_name` and the `urls` needs to be indexed by `alias`.
-Since these fields are the primary key for records and contain unique values, and MongoDB always creates an index on the [`_id` field](https://www.mongodb.com/docs/manual/core/document/#std-label-document-id-field) of a document, we will store the user name in the `_id` field of the `users` table and the URL alias in the `_id` field of the the `urls` table.
+These fields are the primary key for records and contain unique values.
+MongoDB always creates an index on the [`_id` field](https://www.mongodb.com/docs/manual/core/document/#std-label-document-id-field) of a document, therefore  will store the user name in the `_id` field of the `users` table and the URL alias in the `_id` field of the the `urls` table.

 We also create an index on the field `created_by` of the `users` table, to allow efficient query of short URLs created by a logged user.
-MongoDB supports range and hash indexes, we will create a hash index because usernames may cluster under some prefixes, depending on letters frequency in names:
+MongoDB supports range and hash indexes, we will create a hash index because usernames may cluster under some prefixes, depending on letters frequency in names.
+The following query is run in the `mongoshell`:

 ```
 db.urls.createIndex({"created_by": "hashed"})